Salvadoran colón

-The colón was the currency of El Salvador from 1892 until 2001, when it was replaced by the U.S. dollar during the presidency of Francisco Flores.
+The colón is the currency of El Salvador, used de jure since 1892.
+In 2001 it was replaced de facto by the U.S. dollar during the presidency of Francisco Flores.
 The colón was subdivided into 100 centavos and its ISO 4217 code is SVC, which didn't deprecate as a historical code.
 The plural is "colones" in Spanish and the currency was named after Christopher Columbus, known as Cristóbal Colón in Spanish.

 Currency symbol

 The symbol for the colón is a c with two slashes.
 The symbol "₡" has Unicode code point U+20A1, and the decimal representation is 8353.
 In HTML it can be entered as ₡.
 The colón sign is not to be confused with the cent sign (¢), which has a code point U+00A2 in Unicode (or 162 in decimal), or with the cedi sign ₵, which has a code point U+20B5 in Unicode (or 8373 in decimal).

 Nonetheless, the commonly available cent symbol '¢' is frequently used locally to designate the colón in price markings and advertisements.